 You may request a police escort for the funeral procession from the funeral home to the cemetery.
-With a police escort, the funeral procession will be able to move through the traffic without traffic delays.
-The cost associated with a police escort is determined by local rates.
+With a police escort, the funeral procession can move through the traffic without traffic delays.
+Local rates determine the cost associated with a police escort.

-While not all-inclusive this list shares eighteen funeral expenses people often overlook.
-Even if think you have everything covered, some of these items may be left out.
+While not all-inclusive, this list shares eighteen funeral expenses people often overlook.
+Some of these items may be left out even if you think you have everything covered.

 When all the funeral expenses are added up, the average cost of a funeral with other final expenses can exceed $10,000.
 This amount that many families just simply do not have readily available.

-One smart way to ease the family’s worries is to purchase burial insurance or a final expense policy.
+One smart way to prepare for funeral costs and to ease the family’s worries is to purchase burial insurance or a final expense policy.
 Burial insurance can cover the cost of the funeral and final expenses.
 These policies are available to people between the age of 50 and 85.
-Often the face amounts on these policies are in the range of $1,000 to $25,000 – although some insurance carriers will allow more coverage.
+Often, the face amounts on these policies range from $1,000 to $25,000 – although some insurance carriers will allow more coverage.

-When you are ready to purchase burial insurance, it is better to work with an independent insurance agency like Funeral Funds who can directly compare multiple policies for you.
+When you are ready to purchase burial insurance, it is better to work with an independent insurance agency like Funeral Funds which can directly compare multiple policies for you.